kyungminlee/doc/howto/itensor_msys2/main.md

 ## Building ITensor using MSYS2 and MinGW-x64 toolchain on Windows

 In this guide I explain how to build ITensor library on Windows.
-Unfortunately, the current version of ITensor (2.1.0) cannot be built by the lastest version of Microsoft Visual Studio C++ compiler (2017), due to the compiler's lack of support for [Expression SFINAE](http://en.cppreference.com/w/cpp/language/sfinae).
+Unfortunately, the current version of ITensor (2.1.0) cannot be built by the lastest version of Microsoft Visual Studio C++ compiler (2017), because the compiler is not fully C++11 compliant (namely, its lack of support for [Expression SFINAE](http://en.cppreference.com/w/cpp/language/sfinae)).
 We therefore need to use either Cygwin or MinGW compilers on Windows to build ITensor instead.
 Here I explain how to build ITensor using MinGW-w64 toolchain.

 ### Install Toolchain